blokks/legacy-docs/src/content/manage-your-schedule/manage-your-acts.md

 parent          = "manage-your-schedule"
 +++

-Adding acts (speakers/talks/artists) to your event is probably the most important part of building your schedule.
+Adding acts (speakers, talks or artists) to your event is probably the most important part of building your schedule.

 ## Adding acts
 To add an act, simply click on an empty slot in your timetable.
 This will bring up a screen where you can add and [edit all your info]({{< relref "edit-acts.md" >}}) in one place.